TasneemFand/loopstudios-landing-page/README.md

 # Frontend Mentor - loopstudios landing page solution

-This is a solution to the Blogr landing page challenge on Frontend Mentor.
+This is a solution to the loopstudios landing page challenge on Frontend Mentor.
 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 ## Table of contents
   - [overview](https://github.com/TasneemFand/Blogr-LandingPage/blob/main/README.md#overview)